 14. How much money would be enough money?
 Do you think you’d feel the same when you got there?

 15. If trees could talk, what do you think they would say?

-You might also like: Philosophical questions
+You might also like: Topics to talk about

 16. If fear is a defensive mechanism against things that could harm you, why do we fear irrational things?

 17. Do you think there’s a God?
 If so, what or who is this God?